giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

                     :                                :  +---|CS-ID 2|
                     :                                :      +-------+
                     :<-------------------------------:
-{: #cats_framework title="CATS Metric Dessimination in a Distributed Model.
+{: #cats_framework title="Collection and exposure of
+metrics using the CATS Distributed Model.
 (Taken from [I-D.ldbc-cats-framework])" }

 xxx